SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

 4. Search Key

-   An attribute or set of attributes used to look up records in a file is called a `Search Key`.
+   An attribute or a set of attributes used to look up records in a file is called a `Search Key`.

    > We should note that this definition of `key` differs from that used in